 - Add eggs one at a time, then add the vanilla extract

 - In a separate bowl, dissolve the baking soda with 2 tsps of warm water and then add it to the mix

 - Add the salt, then the flour (1 cup at a time)

 - Next, add in the chocolate (either 2 cups of chips or 1 cup of chips & 1 cup of chunks)

 - Drop mix by the tablespoon-ful onto an ungreased pan

 - Bake for 10-15min or until edges are golden brown

 - Let cool down and enjoy!

-Bonus points if you share with with a neighbour or friend.
+Bonus points if you share them with a neighbour or friend.
 But no judgement if you eat them all yourself.

 I’d love to see your creations!
 Post them online and tag @fairly.traded